anonimato404/nfacu/readme.md

 nfacu
 ```

-That will modify the properties of all the `App.Config` files
+That will modify the properties of the `App.config` files
 in the array with the specified settings.

 By default nfacu search for a `nfacu.json` file,